 With the help of Dr. Joe (Cincotta), an award-winning product developer and our in-house WOW wizard of formulation, we’re breaking down everything you need to know about sulfate, including the ever infamous sodium lauryl sulfate and sodium laureth sulfate (SLS).

 WHAT IS SULFATE?

 Back in the day, before chemists created sulfates, the earliest forms of soap were made of naturally derived lye and lard.
-These soaps had very high pH (alkalinity) and while they were good for household chores (dishes, bedclothes, washing garments), they were aggressively harsh.
+These soaps had very high pH (alkalinity), and while they were good for household chores (dishes, bedclothes, washing garments), they were aggressively harsh on hair and skin.

 WHY WERE "SULFATE-BASED" CLEANSERS SO POPULAR?

 1) They were cheap and easy to produce.

 2) They were less damaging to hair and skin than lye or lard-based soaps.

 3) They lathered like crazy, which gave people a sensation of “powerful, super cleansing” when the lather rinsed off.

 A whole new generation of super-charged, sulfate-based shampoos took over the hair care industry.

 But sulfates were not all good news (as we know now).
 Great at cleaning (most!) fabrics and objects, sulfates are, unfortunately, a harsh way to clean your hair.